 First of all, it is important to point out that this only applies to RESIDENTS in Spain.
 If you spend less than 6 months in a natural year in Spain and you are paying your taxes in another country, this does not affect to you.

-Now, and considering that you are resident in Spain, let’s make sure if you really meet the criteria to have the obligation to submit this form:
+So assuming that you are resident in Spain, let’s make sure if you really meet the criteria to have the obligation to submit this form:

 - Bank accounts